 What does the equipment look like?

-In this procedure, x-ray equipment and a catheter may be used.
+In this procedure, x-ray equipment will be used.

 How does the procedure work?